storj/huggingface-hub-storj-patch/README.md

 ## Prerequisites

-The Git-LFS blobs for the respective AI model must be replicated to a Storj bucket and share it with the [Storj Linksharing Service](https://docs.storj.io/dcs/api-reference/linksharing-service).
+The Git-LFS blobs for the respective AI model must be replicated to a Storj bucket and shared it with the [Storj Linksharing Service](https://docs.storj.io/dcs/api-reference/linksharing-service).

 We have already replicated the Git-FLS blobs of the [StarCoder](https://huggingface.co/bigcode/starcoder) model to a Storj bucket and shared it: https://link.storjshare.io/raw/juzlwaj7ovnst5gtkv2km3rkriha/lfs-huggingface

-If you want to use another AI model, you need to use your own Storj bucket, and then configure the patch to use it.
+If you want to use another AI model, you need to use your own Storj bucket and then configure the patch to use it.
 See [Configuration](#hf_hub_storj_url_prefix)) for more details.

 ## Installation